b9Joker108/b9_intermittent_fasting_intelligence_108/personal_if_diary_and_log_v1_25092025.md

 ## Sunday, September 28, 2025 ##

 Just got in the door.
 Set the Hydrogen water kettle to 45°C. Turned on the kettle.
 Initiated log.
 Lots of walking.
 Some select procurement.
 Cross country jogging, balancework, proprioception callibration and passive stretching with a dash of dynamism.
 Ended up fasting for just on 15 hours.
 Failed on the domestic front.
 Remiss with 'bells': 'giri' (Russian: [ги́ря](https://en.wiktionary.org/wiki/%D0%B3%D0%B8%D1%80%D1%8F)) and 'glocken' (German).
 Lamentation.
 Now, to prashadam: the feasting phase/eating window.
 Sri Sri Sri.
 In feasting, even prior to hydration, I led with unhulled sunflower seeds: A vanguard of dilligent cleaners.
 Really, they were first out of the gate as they were in reach.
-In nature, if the berry is edible, it is a premium draw of diverse predation.
-You are blessed if you comeby a patch.
-Never eat or cook with in excess.
-Danger/HazChem: Medicine lolly.

 **Intertextuality**